Naludrag/AIT/labo3/Rapport.md

 #### 5.3
 We think that for this lab the best strategy is the leastconn and we will explain why.
 The problem with the source algorithm is that for instance, if we have a server that will receive connections from the HEIG-VD we will have a problem beacause all the students go on the internet with the same IP adress and so all the requests made by the students will be directed to the same server and we do not have a right balance between the servers.
 This could lead to a problem if the server cannot handle a lot of requests it cloud cause a DoS for instance.

 With the leastconn we do not have this problem because the server will have the same amount of connections.
-In this case if we take a look at the same example the students of the HEIG-VD will not contact the same server because when creating a connection it will not redirect to the same server if another server as least connection.
+In this case, if we take a look at the same example the students of the HEIG-VD will not contact the same server because when creating a connection it will not redirect to the same server if another server as least connection.

 In the case of the lab, if we use the source algorithm we will only test one server because the ip adress is the local address and we will always contact or the s1 server or the s2 server.
 And so, we think that because of that the leastconn is more interesting because we will contact the two servers equally and we can test the 2 servers and not only one.

 ### Conclusion
+To conlude, we found this laboratory interesting because we could practice the theory seen in the course.
+It was also interesting to see what can happen if a load-balancer does have a slower server or if the session stickness is not enbale.
+Seeing mutliple balancing strategies and to choose between them as also a interesting point in the laboratory.

+Finally, we are happy with the result that we have and we think that we completed the laboratory successfully.